adrian-andersson/ModuleForge.Test.Public/README.md

 ## What is this?

 This is a test module to see how ModuleForge works with Github Actions and using Github Packages.
 Still need to add more detail to this readme.
-Lets get workflows working first
+Lets get workflows working first.

+I cannot believe I got most of the workflow done, except for the tagging...

 ## Still to do